Phillies' Bryce Harper has small elbow tear, will stay in lineup

 LOS ANGELES – Phillies slugger Bryce Harper has a small tear in his right elbow and won’t throw for four weeks, but the reigning NL MVP will stay in the lineup as Philadelphia’s designated hitter.

-Harper will receive a platelet-rich plasma injection Sunday and won’t play that day, manager Joe Girardi said before Thursday night’s game at Dodger Stadium.
+Harper will receive a platelet-rich plasma injection and won’t play that day, manager Joe Girardi said before the game at Dodger Stadium.

 Harper was hitting .269 with six home runs, 19 RBIs and an .847 OPS going into the series opener against Los Angeles.
 He won his second NL MVP award last season.